-Can I still apply for divorce if we are separated under the same roof?
+Can I get a divorce in Australia if we are still living under the same roof?

 - change in sleeping arrangements